-CAMERA – Centro Italiano per la Fotografia presents, from 18 July to 29 September, the anthological show of the American photographer Larry Fink (Brooklyn, New York, 1941), "Unbridled Curiosity", that gathers more than 90 images featured and produced since the 1960s, and which will be on display in the first five rooms of CAMERA.
+CAMERA - Centro Italiano per la Fotografia proposes, from 18 July to 29 September, the anthological exhibition "Unbridled Curiosity" by the American photographer Larry Fink which collects over ninety images, taken between the 1960s and today, which will be exhibited in the first five rooms of ROOM.

-The selection – curated by Walter Guadagnini – in black and white and of great aesthetic potency, aims to highlight those links between people and between people and places that Fink, throughout his career, has managed to capture with a watchful eye and his ‘unbridled curiosity’, blending into contexts, stealing moments of intimacy and highlighting the very soul of the subjects portrayed.
-The major civil rights battles, the exclusive parties staged in Hollywood and major museums, rural life, boxing gyms: nothing escapes Fink’s lens.
+Curated by Walter Guadagnini, the black and white selection of great aesthetic power, aims to highlight those links between people and between people and places that Fink, throughout his career, has been able to immortalize with a keen eye and " unbridled curiosity ”, mixing with contexts, stealing moments of intimacy and highlighting the soul of the subjects portrayed.
+The great civil battles, the exclusive parties between Hollywood and the great museums, the rural life, the boxing gyms: nothing escapes Fink's goal.

-The exhibition is produced by Fotografia Europea in Reggio Emilia.
+The exhibition is produced by Fotografia Europea of Reggio Emilia.